VeganPorkChop/Engineering-4_Notebook/README.md

 ### Code
 Give me a link to your code.
 [Something like this](https://github.com/millerm22/Engineering_4_Notebook/blob/main/Raspberry_Pi/hello_world.py).
 Don't make me hunt through your folders, give me a nice link to click to take me there!
 Remember to **COMMENT YOUR CODE** if you want full credit.

+### Reflection

+What went wrong / was challenging, how'd you figure it out, and what did you learn from that experience?
+Your goal for the reflection is to pass on knowledge that will make this assignment better or easier for the next person.
+Think about your audience for this one, which may be "future you" (when you realize you need some of this code in three months), me, or your college admission committee!

 ### Test Link